-Philippines raises tobacco, alcohol taxesDecember 20th, 2012 in Health /
+Philippines raises tobacco, alcohol taxesDecember 20, 2012 in Medicine & Health / Health

 The Philippines Thursday raised tobacco and alcohol taxes in a reform President Benigno Aquino hailed as helping to liberate "more Filipinos from the vices of smoking and drinking".